Robust and Secure Resource Allocation for ISAC Systems: A Novel Optimization Framework for Variable-Length Snapshots: Simulation Results

 \subsection{Average System Sum Secrecy Rate versus Normalized User CSI Uncertainty}

 In Figure \ref{fig:ISAC_uncertainty}, we illustrate the average system sum secrecy rate versus the maximum normalized channel estimation error of the legitimate users.
 As expected, the average system sum secrecy rate for the proposed scheme and the three baseline schemes decreases for increasing $\chi^2_k$.
 This is due to the fact that as $\chi^2_k$ increases, the DFRC BS becomes less flexible and more conservative in the joint design of the beamforming vectors, AN, and snapshot duration in order to be able to satisfy the QoS constraints.
 Specifically, in the presence of CSI uncertainty for the legitimate users, the beamforming for the data transmission has to become less directional, which potentially decreases the SINR of the legitimate users.
 Moreover, over the entire considered range of $\chi^2_k$, the proposed scheme significantly outperforms the three baseline schemes.
 This unveils that by jointly exploiting all available DoFs of the ISAC system, the proposed scheme can guarantee physical layer security more effectively than the three baseline schemes, even if the CSI of the legitimate users is not perfectly known.
-Furthermore, although baseline scheme 3 allows the DFRC BF to potentially serve all the legitimate users in one snapshot, its system performance is constrained by two factors.
-First, since $\mathbf{R}_d$ is designed as a multi-beam beam pattern whose multiple beams align with the sensing targets, there can be significant information leakage if the AN cannot simultaneously impair the channels of all potential eavesdroppers.
+Furthermore, although the conventional multi-stage optimization framework in baseline scheme 3 allows the DFRC BS to potentially serve all the legitimate users in one snapshot, its system sum secrecy rate is compromised by two factors.
+First, for multiple sensing targets, the desired beam pattern $\mathbf{R}_d$ has to generate multiple beams where each beam aligns with one of the sensing targets.
+Yet, the resulting multi-beam beam pattern can potentially cause significant information leakage if the AN cannot simultaneously impair the channels of all potential eavesdroppers.
 This inevitably results in a high channel capacity between the BS and the potential eavesdroppers, which reduces the system sum secrecy rate.
-Second, for a more stringent beam pattern mismatch requirement, which is favorable for target sensing, i.e., $\varsigma_d=0.05$, the DFRC BS has to exploit most of the available DoFs to synthesize the desired sensing beam pattern.
-As a result, there are only limited DoFs available for information beamforming, which results in low SINRs for the legitimate users.
+Second, for stringent beam pattern mismatch requirements, which are favorable for target sensing, e.g., $\varsigma_d=0.05$, the DFRC BS has to exploit most of the available DoFs to synthesize the desired multi-beam beam pattern.
+As a result, the flexibility in information beamforming design is small, which results in low SINRs for the legitimate users.
 Besides, comparing the performance of the proposed scheme for $\varsigma_d=0.05$ and $\varsigma_d=0.1$, the former yields a lower system sum secrecy rate.
 Recall that the normalized beam pattern difference tolerance factor $\varsigma_d$ limits the deviation of the actual beam pattern from the desired one.
 As a result, for larger values of $\varsigma_d$, the DFRC BS has more DoFs for beamforming vector optimization, which facilitates a more efficient communication-oriented beam pattern design.
 The above observations indicate that the system designer has to carefully choose the value of $\varsigma_d$ for ISAC system design.